gbraad/install/README.md

 * `cd /var/libreread`
 * `source install.sh`

-You will be prompted for Domain, SMTP, LetsEncrypt email settings.
-Once you have entered those prompts, the script will install and start the server.
+You will be prompted for Domain and SMTP settings.
+Once you have entered those prompts, the script will install and start the server at http://<your-ip-address>:8080